Frobenius monoidal functors induced by Frobenius extensions of Hopf algebras: Frobenius monoidal induction functors

 \begin{corollary} Assume $K\subset H$ is a finite Frobenius extension of Hopf algebras and $H$ is cocommutative.
-Then $K\subset H$ is a central Frobenius extension. \end{corollary} \begin{proof} If $H$ is cocommutative, then so is the coradical $H_0$.
-Hence, $K\subset H$ is of right integral type and $H$ is faithfully flat over $K$ by \Cref{cor:H0-cocomm}.
+Then $K\subset H$ is a central Frobenius extension. \end{corollary} \begin{proof} As the coradical $H_0$ is cocommutative, $K\subset H$ is of right integral type and $H$ is faithfully flat over $K$ by \Cref{cor:H0-cocomm}.
 The result now follows from \Cref{prop:lambda-left-right}. \end{proof}

 \begin{example} If $H=\Bbbk \sfG$ is a group acting on a Lie algebra $\fr{g}$ by Lie algebra automorphisms and $\sfK$ is a finite-index subgroup, we can form the semidirect product $\Bbbk \sfK \ltimes U(\fr{g}$), cf.\,\cite{Mon}*{Section~5.6}.
 If $\cha \Bbbk=0$, any pointed cocommutative Hopf algebra is of this form.
-Now the extension
+Now,